J. Nell Brown

 The places where I write the Orphan Dreamer's stories . . . welcome!

-Hi, my given name is Jeanelle Brown, but the spelling is challenging, so I decided to use a phonectic spelling of my name as my pen name.
+Hi, my given name is Jeanelle Brown, but the spelling is challenging, so I decided to use a phonetic spelling of my name as my pen name.

-Say 'hello' to my writing partner, Faith Arabella, a ten-year-old Maltese.
+Say 'hello' to my writing partner, Faith Arabella, a twelve-year-old Maltese.
 She still looks like a puppy and makes a cameo appearance as Daniela's dog.

 One of my writing spaces . . . cozy, with a snowy view . . .